peterschen/blog/site/content/posts/2024/20240211_protect-snapshots/index.md

 }
 ```

-So instead of just denying a single user account, we deny all principals (`public:all`) the `snapshot.delete` permission except when a specific tag value has been set (tag keys and tag values are tightly coupled!).
+We use tags instead of jsut denying select principals to allow for better control which snapshots can be deleted. we deny all principals (`public:all`) the `snapshot.delete` permission except when a specific tag value has been set (tag keys and tag values are tightly coupled!).
 The deny policy is explicit as it matches the tag key and its value.

 ### Unlocking snapshots